-A student who fails to maintain F-1 or M-1 student status has two options as to how to regain their legal immigration status; (1) reinstatement application through USCIS/DHS or (2) travel and reenter with a new immigration document I-20.
+A student who fails to maintain F-1 or M-1 student status has two options to regain their legal immigration status: (1) reinstatement application through USCIS/DHS or (2) travel and reenter with a new immigration document I-20.
 Each option is explained below.

 Some examples of how a student may fail to maintain status include: